 Price Leadership refers to a situation where the dominant firm sets up the price of goods or services in the market.
-This generally happens when the goods are homogeneous, i.e. there is no difference in the goods or services provided by different firms and therefore, customers don’t have a preference and choose the lowest price.
-Such a model is usually seen in the Oligopolistic market, where competition is very less.
+It generally happens when the goods are homogeneous, i.e., there is no difference in the goods or services provided by different firms.
+Therefore, customers don’t have a preference and choose the lowest price.
+Such a model is usually seen in the Oligopolistic market, where competition is less.

-The demand for both firms is the same in the economy as no product differentiation.
+The demand for both firms is the same in the economy with no product differentiationProduct DifferentiationProduct differentiation refers to making a product look attractive and different from other products in the same class.
+Marketers highlight the distinguishing features in the product commonly through packaging or a good design, which helps communicate the benefitting factors to the shoppers..
 So Marginal Revenue is also the same.
-Now Marginal Revenue of firm A is cutting the Marginal Cost of A at a much lower point.
+Now Marginal Revenue of firm A is cutting the Marginal Cost at a much lower point.
 So the optimal output is “O,” and the optimal price is “P” for firm A. As the price is less than P1, which is optimal for Firm B; still firm B will have to follow price P instead of P1.
-This is price leadership by Firm A.
+It is price leadership by Firm A.